single-cell-genetics/MQuad/README.rst

 MQuad: Mixture Model for Mitochondrial Mutation detection in single-cell omics data

 MQuad is a tool that detects mitochondrial mutations that are informative for clonal substructure inference.
+It uses a binomial mixture model to assess the heteroplasmy of mtDNA variants among background noise.

+A recommended pipeline to generate the neccessary files:

+1. use cellSNP to pileup mtDNA variants from raw .bam file(s)

+2. use MQuad to differentiate informative mtDNA variants from noisy backbground

+3. use vireoSNP to assign cells to clones based on mtDNA variant profile

+However, different upstream/downstream packages can also be used if the neccesary file formats are available.

 Installation
 ============